GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 Although you can test performance on localhost, your site will often perform differently on live servers.
 To get a more realistic picture, it’s best to deploy your site to a staging server.
-You can use any hosting service, this guide will take [Firebase hosting](https://firebase.google.com/docs/hosting/) for a spin.
+You can use any hosting service; this guide will take [Firebase hosting](https://firebase.google.com/docs/hosting/) for a spin.